-In recent months, WES has begun a program to raise investment capital from the "green funds" in Europe and a group of European shareholders might assist the marketing effort of the Company in Europe.
+In 2008, ECLIPS initiated a program to raise investment capital from the "green funds" in Europe and selected European shareholders might assist the marketing efforts of the Company in Europe.
 There is a much greater awareness of the need to conserve energy and protect the environment in Europe, where basic fuels are more expensive and "green" issues are better understood and accepted.
 Europe is regarded as an important overseas market for the Company's products in the long term.